jmcameron/csv2qif/README.md

 executable.
 If a copy of this file is found in the directory that this ommand is run in, it overrides the version in the executable directory.

+Note that if the CSV/Excel file has a column named 'Category' and no match is found in the 'categories.txt' file, the category from the 'Category' column will be used.

 Running on Windows
 ------------------